Nooneokf/temp-mail/public/blog/introduction-to-temp-mail.md

 - **Be aware of expiration times**—most temp mail addresses are deleted after a short period.
 - **Check the provider's privacy policy** to understand how your data is handled.

-## Why Choose FreeCustom.Email?
+## Why Choose tempmail.encorebot.me?

-At [FreeCustom.Email](https://www.freecustom.email), we offer a fast, secure, and user-friendly temp mail service.
+At [tempmail.encorebot.me](https://www.tempmail.encorebot.me), we offer a fast, secure, and user-friendly temp mail service.
 Our platform is designed to help you take control of your online privacy with ease.
 Whether you're a developer, a privacy-conscious user, or just looking to avoid spam, we've got you covered.

 ---

 Take the first step towards a safer online experience.
-[Try FreeCustom.Email now!](https://www.freecustom.email)
+[Try tempmail.encorebot.me now!](https://www.tempmail.encorebot.me)